-PUBLISHERS NOTE: All scripture quotations are taken from the Authorized King James Bible.
+All scripture quotations are taken from the Authorized King James Bible.
 Any deviations are not intentional.
-All underlines, bold and items within parentheses are the authors.
+All underlines, bold and words within brackets are the author's.

 The Doctrine Stated

-What is the Doctrine of Premillennial Dispensationalism?
+What is the Doctrine of Dispensational Premillennialism?
 Although few people would recognize it from its technical name, most Christians have been exposed to it.
-The teaching goes like this:
+This false teaching goes like this:

 1) Resurrect Unbelievers

-3) Create New Heavens and a New Earth.
+3) Create a New Heavens and a New Earth.